Ivar Jacobsen Norevik

 Ivar Jacobsen Norevik (26 March 1900 – 18 March 1956) was a Norwegian politician for the Labour Party.

-He was born in Lavik og Brekke.

-He was elected to the Norwegian Parliament from Sogn og Fjordane in 1945, and was re-elected on two occasions.
+He was born in Lavik og Brekke Municipality.
+He was elected to the Norwegian Parliament from Nordre Bergenhus in 1945, and was re-elected on two occasions.
 Midway through the third term, he died and was replaced by Edvard Anderson Solheim.

-Norevik was deputy member of Kyrkjebø municipality council in the period 1937–1940.
+Norevik was deputy member of the municipal council for Kyrkjebø Municipality in the period 1937–1940.